-It is highly poisonous to humans, which is one of North America’s most toxic plants.
+It is highly poisonous to humans and is one of North America’s most toxic plants.
 Cicuta spp.
 Is a perennial plant with morphological similarities.

-Leaves are two or three pinnately complex and can range in length from 30 centimeters (12 in) to 90 centimeters (35 in).
+Leaves are two or three pinnately complex and can range in length from 30 centimetres (12 in) to 90 centimetres (35 in).
 Flowers are small and clustered in an umbrella form with green or white petals.

 When families pack up their tents and sleeping bags to go camping, they usually have one thing in mind: fun.
 However, they need to be prepared should an emergency arise.

-When picking foliage or removing old plants out of the ground on a sunny day, symptoms are most likely to appear.
+When picking foliage or removing old plants from the ground on a sunny day, symptoms are most likely to appear.
 Wearing long pants and sleeves and avoiding direct sunlight can help lessen the risk.